 - payment gateways – up to $150/month (plus a fee on each transaction)

 - emergency maintenance – depends on the nature of emergency

 - third party APIs charges

 - app stores developer fee – $25 at Google Play, $99 at Apple App.

-So, how much does it cost to build an app depends on many factors.
+So, how much does it cost to build an app?
+It depends on many factors.
 Development charges, application size, complexity and newness of technologies are included.
 We hope our little research will help you find answers of your own.
 If not, we are always ready to help you estimate your app idea.

-To summarize everything that impacts the cost of app development but in a more fun way, we recommend watching this video where Dan and Logan from Apps, Beers & Disruption talk through 11 key considerations for those curious about the price to create a mobile application.
+To summarize everything that impacts the cost of app development but in a more fun way, we recommend watching this video where Dan and Logan from Apps, Beers & Disruption talk through 11 key considerations for those who are curious about the price to create a mobile application.

 Want to make your own app?
 Hire our developers and get 14-days free trial!